AP-Skill-Development-Corporation/VEMU-B-Python/README.md

   - Introduction to Python
   - Installation and configuration of Python and jupyter notebook
   - Sample Program execution by using basic procedure

+## Day-02(08-12-2021):
+  - Advanced Editor,idle and jupyter to run a python file
+  - Introduction to Literate Programming
+  - Installation of jupyter notebook and brief explanation about it
+  - Markdown Format with sample examples on it
+  - Variables,input formatting and data types